susanpallmann/witches-and-wagers/README.md

   * Added comments to users in database.
   * Refactored card animation functions to account for new structure.
   * Expanded delete player pseudocode.
+  * Added player warning message to database structure (wasn't an issue).

 - [X] 08/31/21: